umrover/mrover-esw/docs/getting-started/starter/temp-humidity/index.md

 A callback is a function that is called automatically when an operation finishes (like I2C read and write operations).
 We don't need to make these function calls ourselves, the microcontroller instead does it for us.
 We will use I2C transmit and recieve callbacks to handle communicating with the AHT20 sensor without having to block other code from finishing while we wait for transmits/recieves to finish.

 ## Starter code
-If you already cloned mrover-esw for the [other starter projects](https://github.com/umrover/mrover-esw), you do **not** need to do it again for the tempurature and humidity sensor.
+If you already cloned mrover-esw for the [other starter projects](https://github.com/umrover/mrover-esw), you do **not** need to do it again for the temperature and humidity sensor.

 To get the starter code, open up a new terminal window, clone the mrover-esw repository, and make a tutorial branch for yourself\
 `$ git clone https://github.com/umrover/mrover-esw` (if not already cloned)\